dhowai/portfolio-5-electric-axles/README.md

 -   Products
     - The default all products page displays products by the date the were added.
+    - Products that are not active can only be viewed in the django admin.
     - The are displayed in cards and show the items name, price, rating and a link to their category.
     - Logged in users have the additional option to add the item to their wishlist.
     - Superusers have the aditional option to edit/delete the products.